-Once you have developed your strategy, you’re ready to start testing campaigns and driving business results.
+Once you have developed your strategy, you can start testing campaigns and driving business results.
 A successful plan will help you develop meaningful relationships with your target audience on their preferred platforms and with their trusted, influential personalities.

-While influencer marketing is here to stay, the most successful strategies and tactics are constantly evolving.
-Brands need to build a robust strategy that not only captures their current audience’s attention, but also can scale for future growth as the industry continues to shift.
+While influencer marketing is here to stay, the most successful strategies and tactics constantly evolve.
+Brands need to build a robust strategy that captures their current audience’s attention and can scale for future growth as the industry continues to shift.

 Ready to get started with your influencer marketing plan?
 Book a free demo of Influence today.